heptarch/heptarch.github.io/drafts/will.md

 ## Targeted cascades

 But neither a maximal nor an approximate cascade are obviously needed to steer a decision, and indeed, at this point we introduce a more sophisticated version of the problem that better matches reality.
-Instead of maximizing influence, we want to seed a cascade with $S = \mathcal{X}_0$ which eventually lands in a set of target configurations $\mathcal{T}$, as quantified by
+Instead of maximizing influence, we want to seed a cascade with $S = \mathcal{X}_0$ which eventually lands in a set of target configurations $\mathcal{T}$, as quantified by success probability

 $$
 f_\mathcal{T}(S) = \mathbb{P}[\mathcal{X}_\infty \in \mathcal{T}].